US Open 2020: Andy Murray’s amazing fighting spirit adds another chapter to his legend

 In a much-anticipated clash at the Arthur Ashe, the former champion found himself on the back foot early on.

-He lost serve at 3-4 in the first set was down 0-4 in the second as she struggled to get a rhythm going while Nishioka, younger and fitter at 24, kept taking all his chances.
+He lost serve at 3-4 in the first set and was down 0-4 in the second as she struggled to get a rhythm going while Nishioka, younger and fitter at 24, kept taking all his chances.
 The Japanese player did almost everything right for the most part even as a semblance of the Murray fightback began when he got his first break in the second set.

 But the real trouble was when Murray lost serve in the first game of the third set.
 Any comeback now would have to be truly extraordinary against an opponent who was feeling it while his own serve and forehand were missing the mark far too regularly.

 Anyone who has seen Murray play from his early days would have seen that he is often fueled by his own annoyance as much as the energy from the crowd.
 In a bubble, there were no fans except the host of tennis stars who stopped by.
-He had to find his strength inwards, the invisible force he keeps talking to during his match.
+He had to find his strength inwards, the invisible force he keeps talking to during his matches.

 A four hour and 38 minute infomercial for hip surgery: Twitter astonished by Murray’s comeback win

-And Murray found his groove… somewhere in the space between his first and second serve, the time between his Grand Slam appearances, the emotion between a retirement announcement and his first Top-10 win last week.
+And Murray found his groove… somewhere in the space between his first and second serve, the time between his Grand Slam appearances, the emotion between a retirement announcement and his first top-10 win last week.

 His fist pumps became more pronounced, his roars of “Come on!” more audible.
 His own disappointment was his motivation to do better.